Zygo/bees/docs/config.md

 Hash Table Sizing
 -----------------

 Hash table entries are 16 bytes per data block.
 The hash table stores the most recently read unique hashes.
-Once the hash table is full, each new entry in the table evicts an old entry.
+Once the hash table is full, each new entry added to the table evicts an old entry.
+This makes the hash table a sliding window over the most recently scanned data from the filesystem.

 Here are some numbers to estimate appropriate hash table sizes: